5G Chip Makers: Top 12 companies innovating in this domain and their activities

 It also develops communication technology and collaborates with European telecommunication customers to carry out testing.
 Its collaboration extends to the research and development institute of Finland, academic institutions, and Nokia.
-MediaTek has a 6G R&D staff in Finland, MediaTek’s staff in Finland is anticipated to grow to be a key to consider its future terminal chip growth.
+MediaTek has dedicated 6G R&D staff in Finland, MediaTek’s staff in Finland is anticipated to grow to be a key to consider its future terminal chip growth.

-Patents are a specific indicator of MediaTek’s efforts in innovation and R&D. MediaTek’s patent strategy for 2018 continues to consider both quantity and quality as Mediatek maintains over 9,000 patents.
+Patents are a specific indicator of a company’s efforts in innovation and R&D. MediaTek’s patent strategy for 2018 continues to consider both quantity and quality as Mediatek maintains over 9,000 patents.
 Mediatek was ranked the third-largest patent filer at the Taiwan Intellectual Property Office (TIPO) and the 25th largest global patent filer in the Digital Communication field of the European Patent Office (EPO).

 In 2018, Mediatek was granted 1,731 new patents, 574 of which were US patents.
 The number of US patents received for 2018 increased compared to the number of US patents received in 2017 (398; ranking among the top 100 of global patent filers).

-Merger & Acquisitions
+Mergers & Acquisitions